rvmagrini/tdd-java/README.md

 - [3.1] Set up Service Testing (Mock, Autocloseable)
 - [3.2] Refactor Autocloseable and test if Service can getAllStudents
 - [3.3] Test if addStudent Service passes expected argument to save Repository
-- [3.4] Test if addStudent Service throws expected Exception when Email is already taken and if Repository never saving anything in this condition
+- [3.4] Test if addStudent Service throws expected Exception when Email is already taken and if Repository is never saving anything in this condition
 - [3.5] Test if deleteStudent Service can call deleteById Repository
 - [3.6] Test if deleteStudent Service throws expected Exception when id was not found and if Repository is never deleting anything in this condition

+### 4: [INTEGRATION TEST]
+TASKS:
+- [4.1] Run App and test all API Endpoints Controllers